 Creating a Game on Your Own Teaches You a Lot

-You are responsible for the art, for coding, for the music, for sound effects, for balance, for bug finding, for bug fixing, for marketing and for selling.
+You are responsible for the art, coding, music, sound effects, balance, bug finding, bug fixing, marketing, and for selling.
 You learn a lot in all of these disciplines if the only person responsible for it is you.

 Not only that, but I would consider creating games as a form of passive income, similar to good books or good movies.
 If you make a good, polished game, chances are, that you will profit from that even years down the line.
 Good classic games still sell copies, even many years later.